Get the Tough Assault Charges Lawyer Arizona

 * Expose insufficient evidence.

-If you are charged with assault we can sort out possible defenses.
-These include a lack of evidence, self-defense, defense of others, lack of intent, defense of property, and Miranda violations.
+Other potential prosecuting holes can include a lack of evidence, self-defense, defense of others, lack of intent, defense of property, and Miranda violations.
 Our end goal if at all possible is to obtain an acquittal or dismissal.

 When this is not possible, we aggressively pursue a the best possible plea agreement.
 This can include diversion and dismissal of the charges.
 Some jurisdictions will allow people to complete classes to help them both personally and regarding their charges.

-In any event, you need the strongest and most aggressive assault charge defense lawyer Phoenix Arizona.
-We invite you to contact us today at 602-324-5300 at any time to schedule your free consultation with a knowledgeable and experienced criminal defense attorney.
+To defend such strong charges against you, consider getting the strongest and most aggressive assault attorney Phoenix Arizona.
+We invite you to contact us today at 602-324-5300 at any time to schedule your free consultation with the knowledgeable and experienced criminal defense attorney.